aaronorosen2/security-agent/README.md

 This guide has been tested using: `Terraform v1.5.7` and `ansible [core 2.14.2]` on Ubuntu 23.04.

+If you are using ubuntu this should be achievable with: `sudo apt-get install ansible terraform`

 ## Terraform Configuration

-The terraform logic is located at the top level of this project and creates resources such as instances, ssh-key, security-group, hostzone and A records that are required to deply the security agent.
+The terraform logic is located in the `terraform` directory of this project and creates resources such as instances, ssh-key, security-group, hostzone and A records that are required to deply the security agent.
 In order to run the terraform script you must export your aws credential.

 ```
 export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE